SoftwareAG/c8y-releasenotes/content/release-10-6-6/migration-10-6-6.md

 #### End of Java 7 support for the Microservice SDK

 As announced in the *Migration notes for release 10.5.7*, the Microservice SDK is now based on Spring Boot 2.x.
-In case you are still developing with Java 7 you will need to migrate your application to Java 8 if you want to take advantage of the latest Microservice SDK version.
-If you have to stay with Java 7 or cannot migrate to Spring Boot 2.x you can still use the Microservice SDK in version <= 10.5.7.
+In case you are still developing with Java 7 you must migrate your application to Java 8 if you want to take advantage of the latest Microservice SDK version.
+If you must stay with Java 7 or cannot migrate to Spring Boot 2.x you can still use the Microservice SDK in version <= 10.5.7.

 For details on the Microservice SDK for Java, see [Microservice SDK for Java](https://cumulocity.com/guides/10.6.6/microservice-sdk/java/) in the *Microservice SDK guide*.